luke-j/lighthouse-thresholds/README.md

 Run `lighthouse-thresholds` to run Google Lighthouse against your defined URLs and either pass or fail them when comparing with the set thresholds.

+Note that there will need to be a locally installed version of chrome (or chromium), for this package to work.

 ## Config options

 | Param                     | Type     | Meaning                                              |